 Recent graduates have found employment at leading corporations, nonprofit agencies, and government organizations.
 Many alums remain active with the school by providing one–on–one mentorship to current students and serving as guest lecturers.

-Juniata College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Juniata University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 47. Lindenwood University